statgen/sequencing_comparison/README.md

 3. Run `nextlow run Compare.nf`.
 Preferrably run from `tmux` session.
 When crashed (e.g. SLURM node failure) use `nextflow run Compare.nf -resume`.

 4. The final gzip compressed summary files are located in `results/` folder.

+## E. Depth histograms in CDS

+1. cd into `histograms` directory
+2. edit `nextflow.config`

+   `gencode_gtf_path` -- path to GENCODE GTF file.
+Change only if other than `v31` version needed.

+   `coverage_files_path` -- path to VCF/BCF files generated in step A (i.e. in `sequencing_comparison/coverage/results/merged` directory).

+   `coverage_files_index_suffix` -- change to `tbi` if VCF/BCF files in step A were indexed using TBI index (i.e. default tabix).

+   `histograms` -- absolute path to the`histograms.py` script.

+   Edit other options related to SLURM or local execution as needed.

+3. Run `nextlow run Histograms.nf`.
+Preferrably run from `tmux` session.
+When crashed (e.g. SLURM node failure) use `nextflow run Histograms.nf -resume`.

+4. The final gzip compressed histogram files are located in `results/` folder.